 Supplementary Figure 1: Cholesterol levels are stable across time in diversity outbred mice.
 Average cholesterol levels, and levels measured at 8 and 19 weeks, stratified by sex and diet.

 Supplementary Figure 2: Calcium is not strongly associated with diet, sex or bone mass/density in diversity outbred mice.
 A) Violin plot of calcium levels at 19 weeks across diets and sex.
-Sex and diet stratified scatter plots of the relationships between bone mineral content (A) and bone density (B) via DEXA scan and their relationships with cholesterol levels at 19 weeks.
+Sex and diet stratified scatter plots of HDL cholesterol (B) and non-HDL cholesterol (C as a proxy for LDL-C) and their relationships with serum calcium at 19 weeks.
+Scatter plots of the relationships between bone mineral content (D) and bone density (E) via DEXA scan and their relationships with cholesterol levels at 19 weeks.
 For A, the p values represent the significance of diet and sex from a multivariate linear model.
-For B and C, p values indicate the significance for the diet and sex adjusted relationship between cholesterol and bone mineral content or density from a multivariate linear model.
+For panels B-D, p values indicate the significance for the diet and sex adjusted relationship between cholesterol and the outcome from a multivariate linear model.